 a.
 Upon separation from employment, employees who participate in the Maryland State Retirement Systems (MSRS) may elect to receive a cash payment for the remainder of their annual leave hours that were accumulated as of the end of the 1996 leave year OR up to three hundred sixty (360) hours of accumulated annual leave, whichever is greater.
-Any remaining amount would be converted to sick leave and could be applied to purchase MSRS pension credit at the applicable rate.
+Any remaining amount may be donated to PCEA leave bank.